-For our analysis, we use a 12-member ensemble of regional climate simulations for Central Europe at a resolution of 50km.
-The ensemble has been generated by downscaling different global climate model outputs with the regional climate model COSMO-CLM (COnsortium for Small scale MOdelling model - in CLimate Mode, Doms and Schättler (2002); Rockel et al. (2008)), further referred to as CCLM.
-The CCLM is a non-hydrostatic climate model coupled to the soil vegetation model TERRA and is the climate version of the numerical weather model of the German weather service.
-Data from six different global climate models (GCMs) has been used as initial and boundary data.
+For our analysis, we use a 12-member ensemble of regional climate simulations for central Europe at a resolution of 50 km.
+The ensemble has been generated by downscaling different global climate model outputs with the regional climate model COSMO-CLM (hereafter referred to as CCLM; Doms and Schättler, 2002; Rockel et al., 2008).
+The CCLM is a non-hydrostatic climate model coupled to the soil vegetation model TERRA (Schrodin and Heise, 2002) and is the climate version of the numerical weather model of the German weather service.
+Data from six different global climate models (GCMs) have been used as initial and boundary data.
 Two of the GCMs have used the emission scenario A1B (Nakicenovic and Swart, 2000) as external forcing: CCCma3 (Scinocca et al., 2008) and three realizations of ECHAM5 (Roeckner et al., 2003).
-The other four, ECHAM6 (Stevens et al., 2013), CNRM-CM5 (Voldoire et al., 2013),

-HadGM3 (Collins et al., 2011) and EC-EARTH (Hazeleger et al., 2010) have used the emission scenario RCP8.5 (Riahi et al., 2011; Van Vuuren et al., 2011).
+The other four, ECHAM6 (Stevens et al., 2013), CNRM-CM5 (Voldoire et al., 2013), HadGM3 (Collins et al., 2011) and EC-EARTH (Hazeleger et al., 2010) have used the emission scenario RCP8.5 (Riahi et al., 2011; Van Vuuren et al., 2011).
 Additionally the Atmospheric Forcing Shifting method (Sasse and Schädler, 2014) was applied to the ECHAM6 data.
-For this method the global climate data interpolated to the 50 km grid is shifted by two grid points in all cardinal directions before being used as boundary data.
-This accounts for the uncertainty in positioning of synoptic systems when interpolating the GCM data to the required resolution for forcing the RCM simulations.
-As all five ECHAM6 driven simulations obtained this way exhibit a high correlation, they are all weighed with a factor of 1/5 when calculating the mean.
-All other models receive a factor of one which leads to an effective ensemble size of eight.
+For this method the global climate data interpolated to the 50 km grid are shifted by two grid points in all cardinal directions before being used as boundary data.
+This accounts for the uncertainty in positioning of synoptic systems when interpolating the GCM data to the required resolution for forcing the RCM (regional climate model) simulations.
+As all five ECHAM6-driven simulations obtained this way exhibit a high correlation, they are all weighed with a factor of one-fifth when calculating the mean.
+All other models receive a factor of 1, which leads to an effective ensemble size of eight.
 Additionally we use a COSMO-CLM run driven by ERA-40 (Uppala et al., 2005) boundary conditions.
-The ERA-40 reanalysis boundary conditions are assumed to be close to the "'true"' observed state.
-Nevertheless, they depend on the model, observational data and assimilation tequnique, among others and are not free from biases (see e.g. Hagemann et al., 2005; Simmons et al., 2004).
+The ERA-40 reanalysis boundary conditions are assumed to be close to the "true" observed state.
+Nevertheless, they depend on, inter alia, the model, observational data and assimilation technique, and are not free from biases (see e.g., Hagemann et al., 2005; Simmons et al., 2004).